Rockets Go ‘Swoosh’

 A tight gathering of ugly, squat, cider block buildings at the top of a hill; essentially exactly what you’d expect a mid-20th century hastily built military installation in the middle of suburbia to look like.

 The town of Manchester was given the property from the Army in the early 1960’s and they decided to move in rather than destroy or ignore.
-Today, the buildings contain some town maintenance stuff, a ballet studio, and a YWCA Nike Tykes Early Learning and Childhood Center.
+Today, the buildings contain some town maintenance stuff, a ballet studio, and the Nike Tykes Early Learning and Childhood Center.

 That’s right, they named a daycare after the anti-ballistic missiles that were once at-the-ready mere yards away.
 I find that equal parts cool and disturbing.